The Bootcamp is Back

 - You will feel inspired and supported in your writing and have a sense of possibility.
 You’ll have a much clearer idea of where you’re going and why, and feel in control and able to sit down and just write.

-- You will have started to build a writing habit.
+- You will have a burgeoning writing habit.
 After 4 weeks of consistent writing it will be part of your daily life and something that you want to continue to make the effort to find time for.

 - You’ll have a set of tools to help you look forwards and get moving again next time you get stuck.